Martin Warner (bishop)

+Martin Clive Warner (born 24 December 1958) is an Anglican bishop in England.
+From 2012 until 2026 he was the Bishop of Chichester, the diocesan bishop of the Diocese of Chichester.
+Previously, he was administrator of the Anglican Shrine of Our Lady of Walsingham (1993–2002) and the Bishop of Whitby in the Diocese of York (2010–2012).
+A traditionalist Anglo-Catholic, he does not ordain women to the priesthood, and is on the Council of Bishops of The Society.

 Early life and education

-Warner was educated at King's School, Rochester, Maidstone Grammar School and St Chad's College, University of Durham (1977–80).
-He then trained for ordination at St Stephen's House, Oxford, later earning a Doctor of Philosophy (PhD) degree at the University of Durham.
+Warner was born on born 24 December 1958.
+He was educated at King's School, Rochester, Maidstone Grammar School and St Chad's College, Durham University (1977–80).
+He then trained for ordination at St Stephen's House, Oxford, later earning a Doctor of Philosophy (PhD) degree at the Durham University.
 His doctoral thesis was titled "Virginity matters: power and ambiguity in the attraction of the Virgin Mary".

 Ordained ministry

 Warner was ordained in the Church of England as a deacon in 1984 and as a priest in 1985.